Personal watercraft–related accidents: Driver inattention

 Because of the increasing popularity of water sports (particularly PWC), the number of vessels in use has increased in the last several decades.
 According to the U.S. Coast Guard, the number of registered vessels was 8,557,857 in 1980 and 12,875,568 in 2007.
 This has resulted in more-crowded waterways and increased hazards.
 Because of the increased congestion caused by the number of vessels, a heightened need for attention and caution is required by operators.
 In 2007, 17.2 percent of all PWC-related accidents were caused by driver inattention.

-Too Much speed
+Excessive speed

 As the market has grown for PWC manufacturers, vessel power has also increased.
 Modern PWC engines have more than 250 horsepower and can reach speeds of over 60 mph.
 Excessive speed accounted for nearly 15 percent of all PWC-related accidents in 2007, according to the U.S. Coast Guard.

-From January-June 1997, there were 114 accidents just from speed alone.
+From January–June 1997, there were 114 accidents from speed alone.
 Reports show half were traveling more than 20 mph.
-To learn more about personal watercraft visit this page.